 15th Animation Division Excellence Award

-Animated feature film [Japan]
+Animated short film [Japan]

 Reason for Award

 A cinematic poem based on the life of the photographer Muybridge

 In the course of the animation’s history, many animators have surely been indebted to the sequential photographs of animals and people recorded by early 19th-century photographer Eadweard Muybridge.
 This film is something of a puzzle, an expression of Muybridge’s important works and tragic life that shifts between the 1870s and a present-day mother and daughter, revolves around the motif of a pocket watch that records time as symbols, and ties threads together against Bach’s strangely constructed Crab Canon.
 Furthermore, it is interesting that an animator would choose to animate the life of Muybridge, known for his sequential photographs, through the projection of intermittently shot stills.The work conveys a philosophical sense that even the time people spend shouldering their various burdens of fate will pass like the frames of a fragmented memory.
 One also senses the depth of YAMAMURA Koji’s work as an animator in tackling a topic of such breadth in a short-form work of only 12 minutes 39 seconds.